Skip Navigation

 Elective Prerequisite: Enrollment by application

 Yearbook is a course for students who want to gain a conceptual as well as an experiential understanding of the process and completion of a yearbook.
 This course focuses on the instruction, creation, and practice in putting together a creative and unique yearbook publication that represents the Westside Christian High School community.
-Students must have available time outside of the school day.
+Students must have available time outside the school day.
 Application required.

 French 1